List of tobacco products: Little cigars

 A little cigar is a cigar that is the same size as a cigarette—often featuring a filter—however, it still retains its identity as a cigar because it is wrapped in a tobacco leaf, or more often a paper wrapper made of tobacco pulp, reconstituted tobacco or homogenized tobacco.
 Flavored little cigars are available on the market as well.
 Flavored little cigars have been steadily increasing in popularity among cigar smokers.
 Manufacturers like Prime Time have been offering flavored little cigars since 1993.

 Roll-your-own cigars

 Several manufacturers have begun producing cigar wraps.
 Cigar wraps consist of tobacco leaf which can then be used with a tobacco blend to produce a hand-rolled cigar.

 Cigarettes

-Cigarettes are a product consumed through smoking and manufactured out of cured and finely cut tobacco leaves and reconstituted tobacco, often combined with other additives,[1] then rolled or stuffed into a paper-wrapped cylinder (generally less than 120 mm in length and 10 mm in diameter).
+Cigarettes are a product consumed by smoking and manufactured out of cured and finely cut tobacco leaves and reconstituted tobacco, often combined with other additives, then rolled or stuffed into a paper-wrapped cylinder (generally less than 120 mm in length and 10 mm in diameter).